 Dr. Stacy Loeb is an Assistant Professor of Urology and Population Health at New York University (NYU) and the Manhattan Veterans Affairs Medical Center, specializing in prostate cancer.
 Dr. Loeb completed her urology residency training at Johns Hopkins and subsequently completed a Masters of Science in Comparative Effectiveness Research at New York University.
-She currently has a K07 Career Development Award from the National Cancer Institute to study active surveillance and a Young Investigator Award from the Prostate Cancer Foundation to study digital communications in prostate cancer and a grant from the Feldstein Medical Foundation on active surveillance.
+She currently has a Young Investigator Award from the Prostate Cancer Foundation to study digital communications in prostate cancer and a grant from the Feldstein Medical Foundation on active surveillance.

 Dr. Loeb hosts the Men’s Health Show on Sirius XM 110 US/Canadian satellite radio on Wednesdays from 6-8pm EST. She frequently gives international lectures and courses on prostate cancer, men's health and social media.